Tapwrit: 2018: four-year-old season

 Tapwrit finally returned to racing on June 3, 2018 after a layoff of over 9 months.
 He was made the second favorite in a field of six in an allowance optional claiming race at Belmont Park at a distance of 1 1/16 miles.
 At the start, Tapwrit hit the side of the gate, then moved into contention with Hoffenheim for the early lead.
 The two horses battled around the turn and down the stretch before being passed in deep stretch by Timeline.
 Tapwrit finished third, beaten by 1 1/2 lengths.

 Tapwrit made three more starts in 2018, finishing fourth in the Whitney Stakes, fifth in the Suburban and eighth in the Woodward.

 Statistics

 Stud career

 Tapwrit was retired from racing in October 2018 and will stand at Gainesway Farm for the 2019 season.

+His stud fee for the 2025 breeding season is $7,500.

+Tapwrit will move to the Indiana Stallion Station in Anderson for the 2025 breeding season for an advertised fee of $2,500.

 Pedigree

 Tapwrit is inbred 4×4 to Seattle Slew, meaning Seattle Slew appears twice in the fourth generation of Tapwrit's pedigree.